crnobog69/dotfiles/README-en.md

 - `pasters` - a script that uses the API of [paste.rs](https://paste.rs/)
 - [`kolo`](https://github.com/crnobog69/kolo) - Script for searching Arch Linux depositories (AUR included)
 - `crc.sh` - a customized script for compiling programs written in the `C` programming language using `gcc`
+- `entropy.sh` - customized script for system cleanup
+- `zap.sh` - customized script for system update with support for multiple operating systems

 ---